Difference Between Oyster Card and Travel Card

 What is a Travel Card?

-A travel Card is often a prepaid card that can be used in foreign destinations.
+A travel Card is a prepaid card that can be used in foreign destinations.
 Depending on your trip plans and destinations, you can load single or many currencies onto this card.

 It’s also a prepaid card that allows limitless bus travel, metros, or trains for a set time that must be checked for usage and acceptance before going on any travel card for your destination country.

-Because it’s preloaded with your convenience and travel budgets, it’s usually safer than carrying cash or traveller’s cheques.
+Because it’s preloaded with your convenience and travel budgets, it’s safer than carrying cash or traveller’s cheques.
 Regarding carrying money abroad, travel cards are the greatest option.

 The following are the purposes of the travel card: